 Finally, it would be nice if Yakima racks upgraded to heavier locks to deter bike theft.
 As someone whose friends have had bikes stolen from the bike racks of their vehicles in broad daylight, I pay special attention to this feature.

 With the exception of a large tandem or a recumbent, Dr. Tray will hold any combination of whips in your stable, including road bikes and fat bikes.
 I was also pleased to see plenty of clearance for disc brakes on my Surly Straggler.
 Its bump absorbing oversized trays are also ideal for carrying fat bikes.

 Dr. Tray is a great choice for someone who owns a variety of bikes and participates in different recreational cycling events.
-With its lighter weight and use-friendly assembly, expect to see Dr. Trays dominating the trail head parking lots in the future.
+With its lighter weight and user-friendly assembly, expect to see Dr. Trays dominating the trailhead parking lots in the future.